 That first meeting was held at the home of Susana Nuñez, mother of one of the players.
 They chose the name "Cerro Porteño" after the nearby location of a famous battle where, in 1811, Paraguayan soldiers held off an invasion by Argentinian forces.
 As their colors, they chose red and blue, uniting the colors associated with the country's rival political parties.
 That choice led to Cerro Porteño becoming known as "the club of the people."

-Their most recent trophy came in 2012, when they beat rivals Olimpia to the Apertura title by two points.
+Their most recent trophy came in 2015, when they won the Apertura by five points over Guaraní.